Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - Go to the Project Structure settings and mark ``project`` as a Sources directory (`Help <https://www.jetbrains.com/help/pycharm/2016.1/configuring-folders-within-a-content-root.html>`__).
 This is one way to make PyCharm recognize imports of our apps, such as ``annotations.models``.
 (There may be other ways.)

+- Go to the Python Template Languages settings.
+Under Template directories, add one entry for each ``templates`` subdirectory in the repository.

 How to make a Run Configuration that runs ``manage.py runserver`` from PyCharm:

 - Run -> Edit Configurations..., then make a new configuration under "Django server".